patie229/DBMS_03/README.md

 author who has written at least one book in the catalogue?

 > *Your answer:*
+>
+>When a librarian tries to delete an author who has at least one entry in writes, the query fails with FOREIGN KEY constraint failed and the deletion is rolled back.
+In practice, to truly delete the author, the librarian must first: either delete all entries in writes that reference them (and possibly all copies/orphaned books),or reassign the books to another author.
+This is exactly the desired behavior: the record of a book being written by someone is never silently lost.

 **Question 2.2:** `email` in `member` is declared `UNIQUE` but is not the primary key.
 Using the vocabulary from Lecture 03, what kind of key is it?

 > *Your answer:*
+>
+>email is an alternate candidate key (Reading 03, sometimes called an alternate key in English or Alternativschlüssel in German).
+It satisfies the two conditions of a candidate key:
+Uniqueness: declared by the UNIQUE constraint.
+Non-redundancy: only one attribute, therefore trivially minimal.
+But it is not the primary key: we chose member_no because it is shorter (an INTEGER vs. a variable-length string), more stable (a member can change their email, but their member_no never can), and performs better for joins.
+Complete vocabulary:
+Superkey = a set of attributes that uniquely identify a row (e.g., {member_no, full_name}).
+Candidate key = minimal superkey (no sub-part is yet a superkey).
+Primary key = the candidate key designated as the main identifier.
+Alternate key = any other candidate key, such as email here.

 **Question 2.3:** SQLite does not enforce `CHECK` or `FOREIGN KEY` constraints by default.
 Run the following and observe what happens: